-- A workmanship warranty against leaks, issued for a five year term on architectural standing seam metal roofing systems in the Province of Alberta.
+- A workmanship warranty against leaks, issued for a five or ten year term on architectural standing seam metal roofing systems in the Province of Alberta.

 - A joint undertaking by the Alberta Roofing Contractors Association roofing contractor member and ARCA and is available for projects that specify ARCA accepted roofing systems and materials.

-- Unless defined as residential roofing, new and re-reroofing projects under contract to ARCA contractor members are considered commercial roofing projects and become eligible for issuance of a five-year ARCA Warranty Certificate.
+- Unless defined as residential roofing, new and re-reroofing projects under contract to ARCA contractor members are considered commercial roofing projects and become eligible for issuance of a five or a ten year ARCA Warranty Certificate.

 Conditions of Issuance - Architectural Standing Seam Metal Roofing

 - Issued on new and re-roofing projects where the building is affixed to a foundation, within the Province of Alberta.

 - Only issued by the ARCA office.

 - Only issued on accepted roofing systems that meet the ARCA Roofing Applications Standards that have been applied by an Alberta Roofing Contractors Association roofing contractor member in good standing.